Background pattern

 Pregnancy and breastfeeding

 Do nottake teriflunomida if you are pregnant or think you may be pregnant.
-If you are pregnant or become pregnant while taking teriflunomida, you will have an increased risk of having a baby with birth defects.
+If you are pregnant or become pregnant while taking teriflunomida, you will increase the risk of having a baby with birth defects.

-Women of childbearing age should not take this medication unless they are using reliable contraceptive methods.
+Women of childbearing age should not take this medication if they are not using reliable contraceptive methods.

-If your daughter starts menstruating while taking teriflunomida, she should inform her doctor, who will provide specialized advice on contraceptive methods and the potential risks in case of pregnancy.
+If your daughter has her first menstrual period while taking teriflunomida, she should inform her doctor, who will provide specialized advice on contraceptive methods and potential risks in case of pregnancy.

-Inform your doctor if you plan to become pregnant after stopping treatment with teriflunomida, as you need to ensure that most of this medication has been eliminated from your body before trying to become pregnant.
-The elimination of the active ingredient naturally may take up to 2 years.
-This time period can be reduced to a few weeks by taking certain medications to accelerate the elimination of teriflunomida from your body.
+Tell your doctor if you plan to become pregnant after stopping treatment with teriflunomida, as you need to make sure that most of this medication has been eliminated from your body before trying to become pregnant.
+The natural elimination of the active substance may take up to 2 years.
+This period can be reduced to a few weeks by taking certain medications to accelerate the elimination of teriflunomida from the body.

 For more information on laboratory tests, contact your doctor.

-If you suspect you are pregnant while taking teriflunomida or in the two years following treatment, you should stop teriflunomida and contact your doctor immediatelyto perform a pregnancy test.
-If the test confirms pregnancy, your doctor may suggest a treatment with certain medications to eliminate teriflunomida from your body quickly, as this may reduce the risk to your baby.
+If you suspect you are pregnant while taking teriflunomida or in the 2 years following the end of treatment, you should stop taking teriflunomida and contact your doctor immediatelyto have a pregnancy test.
+If the test confirms pregnancy, your doctor may suggest treatment with certain medications to eliminate teriflunomida from your body quickly, as this may reduce the risk to your baby.

 Contraception

 You should use an effective contraceptive method during and after treatment with teriflunomida.
-Follow the instructions below:
+Teriflunomida remains in the blood for a long time after stopping it.
+Continue to take contraceptive measures after stopping treatment.

-• Continue to do so until the levels of teriflunomida in your blood are low enough (your doctor will check).
+• Do so until the levels of teriflunomida in your blood are low enough (your doctor will check this).

-• Consult your doctor about the best contraceptive method for you and, if necessary, change your method.
+• Consult your doctor about the best contraceptive method for you and in case you need to change methods.

-Teriflunomida may cause dizziness, which may affect your ability to concentrate and react.
-If you are affected, do not drive or operate machinery.
+Teriflunomida may cause dizziness, which can affect your ability to concentrate and react.
+If you are affected, do not drive or use machines.

 Teriflunomida Kern Pharma contains lactose and sodium